 All J.D. students, including but not limited to those exempted from the continuous enrollment policy, those allowed to withdraw under the hardship withdrawal policy, those granted readmission by the Dean, and those enrolled in dual degree programs, are expected to complete all graduation requirements no more than five academic years after the student’s matriculation.

 The Law School offers dual degree programs that enable students to earn both their J.D. and graduate degrees in less time than it would take to earn them individually.
 Applicants must apply separately to both programs.
 Transfer students interested in our Dual Degree programs should contact Shannon Hinson at firstname.lastname@example.org.

 Dual degree students must satisfy all Law School requirements, though the number of credit hours required for the J.D. portion will vary among the programs.
 Students interested in participating in a dual degree program should contact Shannon Hinson for information regarding the particular credit hour requirements for their program.

 Students interested in a dual degree program should contact the non-Law School graduate program’s Admissions Office directly for information about that program.
-Dual degree students must typically complete their first and second years of Law School study consecutively, with the exception of those students who participate in the three year J.D./M.B.A. program.
+Dual degree students must typically complete their first and second years of Law School study consecutively, with the exception of those students who participate in the three year J.D./M.B.A. program or the three year J.D./MAcc program.
 Participants in the four-year programs will pay three years of Law School tuition and one year at the Graduate School rate and will only be eligible for a graduate assistantship during their one full academic year in the non-Law School graduate program.
 For more information regarding dual degree programs, please see http://www.law.uga.edu/dual-degrees.